Ambrosia – 5 Cup Salad

 - In a large mixing bowl, combine drained pineapple and mandarin oranges, diced apples, sour cream and marshmallows.
 Using a rubber spatula, gently fold the ingredients together.

 - Spoon into a pretty serving bowl.
-Sprinkle the top with coconut flakes.
+Sprinkle the top with coconut flakes, and garnish with mandarin orange segments.
 Cover and refrigerate for 2-3 hours.
 Serves 6-8.

 Nutrition